12 Best Practices for Monitoring Azure Environments in LogicMonitor Envision

 Know when security configurations change

-Spot user accounts created outside normal processes
+Identify user accounts created outside standard processes

-6. Build Dashboards for the People Who Need Them
+10. Build Dashboards for the People Who Need Them

 LM Envision dashboards should be tailored to specific audience needs.
+These dashboards deliver the visualization needed to tailor metrics and insights for each audience, from execs to engineers.

 Track backup operations: